History of algebra: Logical Necessities in Mixed Equations

-Abu Kamil and al-Karkhi
+Abu Kamil and al-Karaji

 Arabic mathematicians treated irrational numbers as algebraic objects.
 The Egyptian mathematician Abū Kāmil Shujā ibn Aslam (c.
-850–930) was the first to accept irrational numbers (often in the form of a square root, cube root or fourth root) as solutions to quadratic equations or as coefficients in an equation.
+850–930) was the first to accept irrational numbers in the form of a square root or fourth root as solutions to quadratic equations or as coefficients in an equation.
 He was also the first to solve three non-linear simultaneous equations with three unknown variables.

-Al-Karkhi (953–1029), also known as Al-Karaji, was the successor of Abū al-Wafā' al-Būzjānī (940–998) and he discovered the first numerical solution to equations of the form $ax^{2n} + bx^n = c.$ Al-Karkhi only considered positive roots.
-Al-Karkhi is also regarded as the first person to free algebra from geometrical operations and replace them with the type of arithmetic operations which are at the core of algebra today.
+Al-Karaji (953–1029), also known as Al-Karkhi, was the successor of Abū al-Wafā' al-Būzjānī (940–998) and he discovered the first numerical solution to equations of the form $ax^{2n} + bx^n = c.$ Al-Karaji only considered positive roots.
+He is also regarded as the first person to free algebra from geometrical operations and replace them with the type of arithmetic operations which are at the core of algebra today.
 His work on algebra and polynomials gave the rules for arithmetic operations to manipulate polynomials.
 The historian of mathematics F. Woepcke, in Extrait du Fakhri, traité d'Algèbre par Abou Bekr Mohammed Ben Alhacan Alkarkhi (Paris, 1853), praised Al-Karaji for being "the first who introduced the theory of algebraic calculus".
 Stemming from this, Al-Karaji investigated binomial coefficients and Pascal's triangle.

-Omar Khayyám, Sharaf al-Dīn, and al-Kashi
+Omar Khayyám, Sharaf al-Dīn al-Tusi, and al-Kashi

 Omar Khayyám (c.
 1050 – 1123) wrote a book on Algebra that went beyond Al-Jabr to include equations of the third degree.
 Omar Khayyám provided both arithmetic and geometric solutions for quadratic equations, but he only gave geometric solutions for general cubic equations since he mistakenly believed that arithmetic solutions were impossible.
 His method of solving cubic equations by using intersecting conics had been used by Menaechmus, Archimedes, and Ibn al-Haytham (Alhazen), but Omar Khayyám generalized the method to cover all cubic equations with positive roots.
 He only considered positive roots and he did not go past the third degree.
 He also saw a strong relationship between geometry and algebra.

 In the 12th century, Sharaf al-Dīn al-Tūsī (1135–1213) wrote the Al-Mu'adalat (Treatise on Equations), which dealt with eight types of cubic equations with positive solutions and five types of cubic equations which may not have positive solutions.
 He used what would later be known as the "Ruffini-Horner method" to numerically approximate the root of a cubic equation.
 He also developed the concepts of the maxima and minima of curves in order to solve cubic equations which may not have positive solutions.
 He understood the importance of the discriminant of the cubic equation and used an early version of Cardano's formula to find algebraic solutions to certain types of cubic equations.
 Some scholars, such as Roshdi Rashed, argue that Sharaf al-Din discovered the derivative of cubic polynomials and realized its significance, while other scholars connect his solution to the ideas of Euclid and Archimedes.